-Legal duties and problems with tenants
+Legal duties and managing a tenancy

 We offer advice to private landlords about what they must do by law and how to resolve problems with tenants.